rweigel/phys513/2023/hw.md

 1. Find the exact value of the potential for all $r$.

-2. Use the "Simple Averaging" numerical method to find the potential for $a\le r\le 3a$.
+2. Use the finite difference method to find the potential for $a\le r\le 3a$.

    Use a grid spacing of $a/3$ and iterate until the maximum absolute change in potential at any grid point is $1$%.